periph/gohci/README.md

   create the gists and put success/failure status on the Pull Requests.

-### Bot access
+### Project access

-The bot must have access to set a [commit status](https://help.github.com/articles/about-statuses/).
+The bot account must have access to set a [commit status](https://help.github.com/articles/about-statuses/).

-- As your normal account, add the bot as a 'Write' collaborator.
+- As your normal account, add the bot account as a 'Write' collaborator.
   - Sadly 'Write' access is needed even for just status update.
 - Login as the bot account on github and accept the invitation.